mavera12/EHR/Generic-Module-Framework:-States.md

 ## Symptom

 The `Symptom` state type adds or updates a patient's symptom.
 Synthea tracks symptoms in order to drive a patient's encounters, on a scale of 1-100.
 A symptom may be tracked for multiple conditions, in these cases only the highest value is considered.
-See also the Symptom logic.
+See also the [[Symptom|Generic Module Framework: Logic#symptom]] logical condition type.

 **Supported Properties**